kaboc/pot/packages/pottery/README.md

 resets all pots in the `pots` map and replaces their factories to throw an [PotNotReadyException].

-### ScopedPottery
+### LocalPottery

-This widget defines new factories for existing pots and binds the objects created by them to the pots so that those objects are made available to descendants.
+This widget defines new factories for existing pots to create objects that are available only in the subtree.

-An important fact is that the factories of the existing pots are not actually replaced, therefore calling the [call()] method of a pot still returns the object held in the global pot.
-Use [of()] instead to obtain the scoped object.
+An important fact is that the factories of the existing pots are not replaced, but new factories are associated with those pots.
+Therefore, calling the [call()] method of a pot still returns the object held in the global pot.
+Use [of()] instead to obtain the local object.
 The example below illustrates the behaviour.

 ```dart
 final fooPot = Pot(() => Foo(111));